 If there’s one lesson to take away from this post—one thing to remember—it’s the importance of spending a little time on your wall with your patients and prospective patients!
 Of course you don’t want to bombard people with your posts!
 However, keep in mind that Facebook is fluid.
 Things appear and disappear quickly.
 Some of the practices we find having the greatest success are posting at least a couple times each day to their wall.
 Using all the great tips and strategies we provide for you, you’ll never run out of ideas for connecting with your audience.
 Spend 10 minutes a day.
 With a little patience, you’ll be delighted with the results.

-Is Your Practice Ready To Become A Social Practice?
+Is Your Practice Ready To Become A Social Media Marketing Practice?